FAIRChemistry/FAIRVibSpec/specifications/fairvibspec.md

 - analysis
   - Type: Analysis
   - Description: Analysis object containing information about the analysis performed on the measurement.

+### MeasuredSpectrum [Spectrum]

+A type of spectrum in which a measurement was performed.

+- measurement_type
+  - Type: MeasurementType
+  - Description: Type of measurement.
+- sample
+  - Type: Sample
+  - Description: Sample object containing information about the sample.

+### SimulatedSpectrum [Spectrum]

+A type of spectrum in which a simulation was performed.

+- simulation_method
+  - Type: DFT, MD
+  - Description: Theory used for the simulation.

 ### Sample